kneekeel/knapsack/README.md

-# Computer Science 215: Design and Analysis of Algorithms
+# 0-1 Knapsack Project: User Handbook

-## 0-1 Knapsack Problem
+## Created by: Nikhil Sodemba

-## Author: Nikhil Sodemba
+### Refer to this project for educational purposes only

 See the
 [0-1 Knapsack](http://www.cs.kzoo.edu/cs215/HW/Knapsack/knapsack.html)